rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

     All ballots are included in the record in their encrypted form, and the encryption is such that only the information above is derivable and verifiable via the appropriate [zero-knowledge proofs](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof).
 The only thing not viewable in the record are the ***contents*** of the encrypted ballots themselves.

-Taken together, a verifiable election record can provide all the details necessary to review an election except the contents of the encrypted ballots themselves.
-The confidence question at its core is whether the ElectionGuard "infrastructure", voter actions, and third-party oversight compensates for the lack of emotional surety of verifying the ballot itself.
+An e2e public election record can provide all the details necessary to review an election except the contents of the encrypted ballots themselves.
+The question from a voter confidence perspective is whether this ElectionGuard "infrastructure", associated voter actions, and third-party oversight compensates for the lack of emotional surety of verifying the contents of the ballot itself.

 ### Tell Me You're Increasing Confidence Without Telling Me You're Increasing Confidence

 There's a startup or marketing adage that "it's easier to sell aspirin than vitamins".
 It's easier to succeed with a product when its value proposition is causally associated with an observable benefit (headache relief from aspirin) than the possibility of a diffuse benefit in the future (vitamins make you healthier).
 In the case of confidence and election integrity, or really almost anything involving security, it's easier to succeed if you don't say anything at all.

-Beyond security and Zero Trust, explaining what ElectionGuard is and how end-to-end verifiability works is also a challenge.
+Beyond security and Zero Trust, explaining what ElectionGuard is and how end-to-end verifiability works is a challenge.
 The cryptography, security, core capability and mathematics of homomorphic encryption, as well as the interplay of the specification, code, and independent verifiers, is simply a lot to comprehend.

 However, voters of all types may want to understand why ElectionGuard might matter to their elections or  why it's being used.
-Being able to handle the questions of all voters, from the least to the most technical, all without overwhelming voters with unnecessarily complex detail, was critical to understanding and, ultimately, validation and acceptance.
+Being able to handle the questions of all voters, from the least to the most technical, all without overwhelming them with unnecessarily complex detail, was critical to understanding and, ultimately, validation and acceptance.

 To that end, prior to our election in Preston in 2022, we did some user research on terms to use that were accurate and understandable but also established a sentiment in the voter reflective of the benefit of the effort.
-For example, we ended up using the term "independently verify" elections rather than have them "end-to-end verifiable"; the "independence" angle give the voter the proper feeling of agency while accurately reflecting the core capability of the system (creating an independent, encrypted copy of the election and all its ballots).
-Instead of security and prevention of malfeasance, we emphasized transparency and independent validation.
+We ended up using the term "independently verify" rather than "end-to-end verifiable"; "independence" gave voters the feeling of agency while accurately reflecting the core capability of the system (creating an independent, encrypted copy of the election and all its ballots).
+Instead of security and prevention of malfeasance, we emphasized transparency and independent validation of results to reassure voters.

-Similarly, rather than try to explain the technology behind a challenge ballot with its label, we branded it with the quasi-marketing term BallotCheck, indicating an innovation without specifying its nature.
+Similarly, rather than try to explain the technology behind a challenge ballot with a proper label / call to action, we faux "branded" it with the term BallotCheck, indicating an innovation without specifying its nature.
 The intent was not to hide information, but enable layers of inquiry (bite --> snack --> meal) appropriate to a voter's interest.
 It is just as important not to overwhelm and overcomplicate the voter's conception of the ElectionGuard "feature", either.
-The fact that it blended into the background and wasn't seen as a separate "thing" was a feature, not a bug.
+The fact that it blended into the background and wasn't seen as a separate "thing" was a feature, not a bug [^36].

-## Future Potential

-ElectionGuard has been successful to date in establishing itself with multiple elections and voting systems. with its precinct scan partnership with Hart and in commercial use with Enhanced Voting, it is a long way from full adoption and its full potential.

-### ElectionGuard and e2e as a Means to Increase Access for all Voters

-The ElectionGuard adoption effort has to date focused on using ElectionGuard with paper-based voting methods.
-Its first election in Fulton, Wisconsin, used a system built with VotingWorks that included a ballot-marking device, smart card, and printer to print a paper ballot and its associated confirmation code.
-Subsequent elections in Preston, Idaho, and College Park, Maryland, used Hart InterCivic's Verity Scan system, a precinct scanner that prints the confirmation code when a ballot is inserted.

-But ElectionGuard is not limited to paper-based voting methods.
-It is used by Enhanced Voting as part of their electronic ballot return capability.

-!!! tip "ElectionGuard's key differentiation relative to paper and any specific voting method is its  potential to span ***all*** voting methods."
-    If every voting method a jurisdiction uses incorporates ElectionGuard, the entire election can be independently verified while completely respecting voter privacy.

-Enabling electronic voting systems is important because paper-based voting methods are not sufficient to serve many voting constituencies.
-And without a technology like ElectionGuard going forward, voting systems that are strictly electronic will have no ability to be certified for voters.

-### How Does ElectionGuard Enable New Voting Methods?

-The mechanism that enables ElectionGuard to provide a certification pathway for non-paper-based systems is a concept called ***software independence***.
+### The Importance of Independent Third-Party Verifiers

+The last two ElectionGuard elections had the benefit of an independent verifier developed by the MITRE Corporation to validate the election record, as well as a confirmation code lookup site hosted by Enhanced Voting.

+MITRE took a true independent actor approach with their verifier.
+They provided an independent interpretation of each element of the election record directly attributable to the relevant specification version.
+Because College Park was not a fully "2.0" election, we were forced to document all the exceptions and deviations from the specification, and MITRE was able to provide an independent interpretation of those as well.

+Being able to successfully independently verify the election fully demonstrated the interdependence of all the elements of an e2e election: the specification, the production codebase performing the encryption and guardian ceremonies, the features enabled by the election and scanner-based voting method, and the election record generated by the admin device.

+While the immediate public coverage of the College Park and Preston elections may not have focused on the independent verification aspects of the election, it is nonetheless systemically important as a means to certify e2e systems and real-world elections on an ongoing basis.

+In addition, as ElectionGuard is more fully adopted across election jurisdictions, the ability of independent verifiers to scale alongside has the potential to increase confidence across systems and voters.

+## Conclusions and Recommendations

+ElectionGuard has successfully integrated with multiple voting systems, and has shown the potential to increase confidence locally in election outcomes.
+However, in many ways it is only at the beginning of what might obtain with it.

+For example, it has only been deployed in small precinct-level elections using a single voting method or, as in the case of Enhanced Voting, as part of their Electronic Ballot Return capability.

+A further benefit of ElectionGuard and e2e occurs when it extends across multiple voting methods.
+Since some voting methods may not see much use, breaking out election results by method can undermine voting privacy.

+Fundamentally, and societally, though, it is critical to enable as many viable voting methods as we can.
+No one voting method is appropriate for all voters.
+Paper-based systems offer full software independence and auditability, but also present major barriers to truly independent voting for voters with limited sight, mobility, or language facility.
+Vote by mail is growing in popularity and certainly aids with convenience for absentee and early voting options.

+From strictly a usability perspective, electronic voting systems are often preferable to paper-based systems for the many accessibility affordances they enable.
+They are even explicitly called out in the original HAVA legislation as being preferable for disabled voters.

+However, the first generation of electronic voting systems (called Direct Response Electronic (DRE) systems) that came about after passage of HAVA have been found to be lacking from a security and audit capability, and have fallen into disfavor relative to paper systems.

+ElectionGuard offers the ability for a new generation of electronic voting systems to emerge that offer the improved accessibility possible with electronic systems but now also with full ***software independence***.

 !!! info "What is Software Independence?"
     The formal definition of software independence is:
     > A voting system is software independent if an undetected change or error in its software cannot cause an undetectable change or error in an election outcome.

     Practically speaking, software independence is the ability to independently verify an election and its outcome without reliance on the system that recorded the votes and generated the initial tally.
 Paper-based ballots are software independent because they can be recounted by hand or scanned by independent systems to verity the results obtained.
-ElectionGuard is software independent because it provides an independent, encrypted copy of the election and all its ballots that can be independently verified
+ElectionGuard is software independent because it provides an independent, encrypted copy of the election and all its ballots that can be independently verified and tallied external to the recording system.

-### The Potential Benefit of Scale and Third-Party Oversight

-## Conclusions and Recommendations

-ElectionGuard foo

 ## Acknowledgements

+coming soon

 [^1]:
     Working in a polling place during an election makes for a long day.
 Polling places are often open for more than 12 hours a day for multiple days.
 On election day after the polls close, precinct-level tallying and reporting must be completed, and then the ballots and other election materials must be transported to the central election office.
 Early voting can encompass multiple days over weekends and weekdays, and there is often multiple sessions of training for different tasks.
 Finding workers who can devote that level of commitment on a temporary basis is challenging.
 COVID placed a huge new focus on voter and poll-worker safety for in-person voting as well as forced aggressive adoption of vote by mail.